By Vlad Cuc, specialist in company formation matters

 Hong Kong is not a tax haven in the traditional sense, like Belize or Seychelles, but it is a jurisdiction that has low taxes for companies, and this has been very important in its ability to establish itself as a financial and business center.
 A large number of double tax treaties that also include a clause for the exchange of information grant commercial transparency as well as protect investors from double taxation.

-Our company registration agents in Hong Kong invite you to watch a comprehensive video about the company incorporation process in the city:
+Our Hong Kong incorporation agents invite you to watch a comprehensive video about the company formation process in the city: